-No, the test is part of a panel used by our laboratory to screen each blood donation prior to release to local hospitals.
+No, the test is only being performed on current donations as part of a routine panel used by our laboratory to screen each blood donation prior to its release to local hospitals.

 Will my test results be reported to anyone besides me?

-San Diego Blood Bank will report both positive and negative test results to the California Department of Public Health.
-Reporting helps us understand the prevalence of the virus in various communities.
+San Diego Blood Bank will report both positive (reactive) and negative (non-reactive) test results to the California Department of Public Health.
+Reporting helps us understand the prevalence and epidemiology of the virus in various communities.